Phase Diagram of Active Brownian Spheres: Crystallization and the Metastability of Motility-Induced Phase Separation

-\textit{Discussion and Conclusions.--} The near close-packed density of active crystals restricts the region of the phase diagram where nucleation can be observed to near maximally-packed fluids, where local close-packed fluctuations are accessible.
-This restriction makes clear why a transition from liquid-gas to solid-fluid coexistence was not observed in the trajectory of Fig.~\ref{figure1}(e)] with liquid density $\phi \approx 0.61$: at low activities, the MIPS liquid-phase density is insufficient to nucleate an active crystal.
-With increasing activity, as the liquid-phase density approaches maximal packing, we indeed observe nucleation within the liquid as shown in Fig.~\ref{figure3}, providing direct and compelling evidence that MIPS is in fact \textit{metastable} above the triple point activity.
-Consequently, liquid-gas coexistence is only the globally stable state in the narrow interval between the critical and triple points [see Fig.~\ref{figure1}(a) inset].
-We emphasize that in the athermal hard-sphere limit, no adjustable parameters are available to tune the relative location of the critical and triple points -- the close proximity of these points (and the resulting stability implications) is an intrinsic property of the system.
+\textit{Discussion and conclusions.--} The near close-packed density of active crystals severely restricts the region of the phase diagram where crystallization can feasibly be observed in simulations, in stark contrast to the broad range of conditions in which MIPS is readily observable (via nucleation or spinodal decomposition).
+Sufficiently close-packed local fluctuations occur with non-negligible probability only in fluids that are almost maximally packed.
+Direct observation of transitions from liquid to solid, such as in Fig.~\ref{figure3}, is thus feasible at very high activity, where the liquid phase is extremely dense.
+At low activities, the MIPS liquid-phase density is simply too low to nucleate an active crystal on accessible timescales, as exemplified by the long trajectory of Fig.~\ref{figure1}(e) with liquid density $\phi \approx 0.61$.
+In this low-activity case we lack the direct evidence of spontaneous transitions to judge the metastability of liquid-gas coexistence.
+Based on theoretical considerations~\cite{Note2}, however, the densities of coexisting phases we observe in simulations constitute strong indirect evidence to this effect.
+We therefore conclude that MIPS is in fact \textit{metastable} above the triple point activity.
+Consequently, liquid-gas coexistence is only the globally stable state in the narrow interval~\footnote{We emphasize that in the athermal hard-sphere limit, no adjustable parameters are available to tune the relative location of the critical and triple points -- the close proximity of these points (and the resulting stability implications) is an intrinsic property of the system.} between the critical and triple points [see Fig.~\ref{figure1}(a) inset and videos in Supplemental Material~\cite{Note2}].